-- 3.09 EMPLOYEE CONTRIBUTIONS.
-An Employer must elect in its Adoption Agreement whether to permit Employee Contributions.
-If the Employer elects to permit Employee Contributions, the Employer also must specify in its Adoption Agreement any limitations which apply to Employee Contributions.
-Employee Contributions will be accepted for an Investment Arrangement only to the extent permitted in the Investment Arrangement Documentation.
-If the Employer permits Employee Contributions, the Plan Administrator operationally will determine if a Participant will make Employee Contributions through payroll deduction or by other means. - (A) Testing.
-Employee Contributions must satisfy (or be exempt from) the nondiscrimination requirements of Section 4.10(B) (ACP test). - (B) Matching.
-The Employer in its Adoption Agreement must elect whether the Employer will make Matching Contributions as to any Employee Contributions and, as applicable, the matching formula.
-Any Matching Contribution must satisfy the nondiscrimination requirements of Section 4.10(B) (ACP test), unless the Matching Contributions satisfy the ACP test safe harbor under a Safe Harbor 403(b) Plan. - (C) Administrative provisions.
-The Plan Administrator may prescribe one or more forms relating to Employee Contributions, and may adopt an Employee Contribution policy.
-The Employee Contribution form or policy may specify limits and conditions applicable to Employee Contributions, consistent with Code \$403(b). - (1) Minimum Amount.
-The Plan Administrator may establish an annual minimum Employee Contribution, and may change such minimum to a different amount from time to time. - (21) Termination.
+- (A) Testing.
+Employee Contributions of Non-QCCO Employees must satisfy (or be exempt from) the nondiscrimination requirements of Section 4.10(B) (ACP test). - (B) Matching.-The Employer in its Adoption Agreement must elect whether the Employer will make Matching Contributions as to any Employee Contributions and, as applicable, the matching formula.
+Any Matching Contribution of Non-QCCO Employees must satisfy the nondiscrimination requirements of Section 4.10(B) (ACP test), unless the Matching Contributions satisfy the ACP test safe harbor under a Safe Harbor 403(b) Plan. - (C) Administrative provisions.-The Plan Administrator may prescribe one or more forms relating to Employee Contributions, and may adopt an Employee Contribution policy.
+The Employee Contribution form or policy may specify limits and conditions applicable to Employee Contributions, consistent with Code §403(b). - (1) Minimum Amount.
+The Plan Administrator may establish an annual minimum Employee Contribution, and may change such minimum to a different amount from time to time. - (2) Termination.
+(1) Termination.
 Any election on an Employee Contribution form shall remain in effect until a new election is filed or the election is revoked or otherwise terminates.
 The termination of a Participant's employment automatically revokes the Participant's election with regard to periods after the Participant is rehired.